It’s time for you to hit the streets!

 In most major cities you can hail a taxi off the street, and you can book a taxi well in advance by calling and speaking with someone.
 However, some companies charge for this service, and you have no way of knowing if the taxi will show up on time or not.

-Uber is a more boutique service, which you operate through their simple app for your phone.
-You can only order an Uber when you need one, but the app shows you real-time information of your closest driver and shows you their profile and customer rating.
-An Uber ride will usually be cheaper than ordering a taxi.
+Ride-sharing is a more boutique service, which you operate through apps on your phone, for example, Uber, Ola and DiDi.
+You can only order a ride-share when you need one, but the various apps show you real-time information of your closest driver and shows you their profile and customer rating.
+A ride-share will usually be cheaper than ordering a taxi.